Is learning a new language on your bucket list? Then as a senior, you might be wondering, can seniors learn a new language?

 Using a language application like Busuu is a beneficial tool to learn a new language.
 But as a senior, you can benefit from much more tools and experiences you probably didn’t think of.
 Over the years, you’ve probably constantly been busy learning new things.
 You became a learning expert!
 There’s a good chance you’ve created a way of learning that works best for you.
 So, when you start learning a new language, it’s time to use this knowledge.

 Combine your learning skills and learning experience with a premium membership of Busuu, and you’ve created your own best personal growth program.

 Maybe you quickly learn by repeating words over and over again or by watching videos of others speaking that particular language.
-It doesn’t matter which way you choose, as long as it is the way of learning that works best for you.
+It doesn’t matter which way you choose, as long as the way of learning works best for you.